-Understanding of VAT calculation is very important to understand by any start-ups business, it is somewhat complex because of various level of buying and selling transaction involved.
-There is confusion as how to calculate VAT on product or services and who is liable to pay VAT.
+VAT is value added tax.
+Understanding of VAT calculation is very important for any business start-ups in India.
+It is somewhat complex because of various level of buying and selling transaction involved on a product. .
+There is confusion as how is VAT calculated on product or services and who is liable to pay VAT.
 Here i am explaining about VAT and formulas to calculate VAT tax with example.
+If you search online you will get many vat calculator on internet, however after reading this article you will understand calculation of vat and can calculate vat tax yourself.

 Value added Tax (VAT)